 You will need to apply for this Award, if you believe you are eligible.

-Applications must be made by downloading the .pdf form from here, filling it out manually and scanning/emailing it to the Op.
-Bursa recognition team at email@example.com.
-If you prefer you can post it to the address given on the form.
-In either case your application must contain the form and supporting documentation.
+Applications must be made by downloading the .pdf form from here, filling it out manually, scanning and emailing it to the OP Bursa recognition team at firstname.lastname@example.org If you prefer you can post it to the address given on the form.
+In either case your application must contain the form AND supporting documentation.

-Before you do that please read this page carefully and gather your evidentiary documentation to attach to your application.
+Please read this page carefully and gather your evidentiary documentation to attach to your application.

 - Qualification in role (qualified as aircrew in the CT role or qualified to maintain the designated aircraft), and